larscom/angular-chrome-extension/README.md

 This will run a production build and will automatically zip it as a extension package in the root folder `./` named: `extension-build.zip`

 **NOTE**: Do not forget to update the version number inside `manifest.json`

+## Angular folder
+This folder contains the angular source code.

+## Chrome folder
+This folder contains the contentpage script for the google chrome extension